 The thesis is the position statement.
 It must contain a subject and a verb and express a complete thought.
 It must also be defensible.
 This means it should be an arguable point with which people could reasonably disagree.
 The more focused and narrow the thesis statement, the better a paper will generally be.

-If you are given a question in the instructions for your paper, the thesis statement is a one-sentence answer to that question.
+If you are given a question in the instructions for your paper, the thesis statement is a one-sentence answer taking a position on the question.

 If you are given a topic instead of a question, then in order to create a thesis statement, you must narrow your analysis of the topic to a specific controversial issue about the topic to take a stand.
 If it is not a research paper, some brainstorming (jotting down what comes to mind on the issue) should help determine a specific question.